 December 2018, we have a dev meeting on the state of frontend development.
 Our meeting notes are long and detailed, the brief summary: we don’t feel comfortable with GHCJS, Reflex is great but also costly (double novelty budget), Halogen is a better architecture than Elm.
 PureScript and Halogen come out as the best possible choice.
 Other things considered: ClojureScript, TypeScript, Rust, ReasonML, Elm, OCaml.

-2019: As of today, I am personally still using PureScript with Halogen.
+As of 2019, I was personally still using PureScript with Halogen.

-2024 update: In 2023 have pushed for our team at Artificial Labs to start trying Htmx combined with Haskell.
+In 2023 have pushed for our team at Artificial Labs to start trying Htmx combined with Haskell.
 So far, the experience is good: we like writing Haskell.
 There are some downsides to Htmx, however: inheritence is a bad idea, request queues have bad defaults and are hard to manage, and htmx intuitions (such as related to request queues) don’t play well with morphdom.
+I’ve written a full post about it here.